jannishuebl/orchparty/README.md

   1. Using variables in imported configs e.g. Stack/Service names

-Some of the features are already included in YAML, unfortunately we are not able to use it, because of the complexity.
+Some of the features are already included in YAML, unfortunately we are not able to use it, because of there complexity.

 ### 2. Use Ruby instead of Templating engines